ASTRONOMY

 Sky & Telescope’s “Best Comets in 2024:” https://skyandtelescope.org/astronomy-news/the-best-comets-in-2024

 Comet 12P/Pons-Brooks, discovered in 1812, has also arrived in its 70-year period.
-It’s fading quickly (now +4.8 and no longer visible in the northern hemisphere.
+It’s fading quickly (now fainter than +7) but it is no longer visible in the northern hemisphere (it’s now in Puppis).
 For more information, see here and here.
 This particular comet has been in a number of Science-phobic social media posts because of an unfortunate asymmetric release of a pulse of gas and dust, briefly forming a twin tail that some have taken to be the (actual) Devil’s horns or that the comet is a giant version of the Millenium Falcon.
 Comets always seem to get a bad rap!
+The orientation of its orbit causes it to appear to have two tails, one following and one ahead of it, much like Comet Arend-Roland back in 1057!
 Here’s some more real information about it: https://phys.org/news/2024-03-12ppons-brooks-devil-comet.html.

 Looking much farther ahead: Hailey’s Comet reached aphelion recently.
 It’s now swinging back toward the Sun, reaching perihelion on June 28, 2061.
 I hope to see you there, wait, who am I kidding?

-On Monday, May 13, the ISS will appear 10° above the W horizon at 9:20 PM EDT, then rise through the feet of Gemini to an altitude of 32°, in Camelopardalis, then descend between Draco and Cepheus to 10° above the NE horizon, where it will disappear.
+On Wednesday, July 10, the ISS will appear ~10° above the SW horizon, at 9:03 PM MDT, then rise through Libra to an altitude of 55°, then descend between Deneb and Altair to 10° above the ENE horizon, where it will disappear.

-On Monday, May 13, the ISS will appear 10° above the WSW horizon at 8:52 PM MDT, then rise past Castor to an altitude of 46°, in Camelopardalis, then descend past Polaris to 10° above the NE horizon, where it will disappear.
+On Friday, July 12, the ISS will appear ~10° above the WSW horizon, at 9:05 PM MDT, then rise through Leo’s tail and the bowl of the Big Dipper to an altitude of 49°, then descend past Polaris to 10° above the NE horizon, where it will disappear.

-There are seven overpasses of the HST during the next week for those of you in the DC area.
-For the two best, look 18° above the S horizon at 4:55 AM EDT on 5/15 and at 4:37 AM EDT on 5/16.
+There are nine overpasses of the HST over the next two weeks for those of you in the DC area, but they will be low in the south.
+Only one is near as good as they get.
+Look 18° above the S horizon at 9:54 PM EDT on Sunday, July 14.

 To find out about satellite overpasses in your area, see https://heavens-above.com (set your own location in the upper-right corner).